Ease of doing business index: Response to the WilmerHale Report

 Following these reports, various agencies expressed concern about the allegations and their effect on the world's faith in data produced by the World Bank.
 US Treasury Secretary Janet Yellen called for strong action to prevent misconduct and strengthen data integrity.
-Other US agencies called the report "serious and troubling" and quickly replaced data from the Doing Business report with other sources.
+Other US agencies called the report "serious and troubling" and replaced data from the Doing Business report with other sources.

 When these allegations came to light, Georgieva was serving as the managing director of the International Monetary Fund.
 The IMF's board reviewed the allegations, but found that the report "did not conclusively demonstrate" that she engaged in data manipulation.
 The US government refused to publicly support Georgieva, but did not call for her removal.

 Response to Report Cancellation

-The cancellation of the report led to a range of responses from academics and think tanks, with some claiming that its cancellation was long overdue, and others arguing it was an overreaction.
-According to Frédéric Mousseau, the policy director for the progressive Oakland Institute "Even before the extent of the data manipulation came to light and destroyed any credibility of the DBR, the rankings had been built on a flawed premise that rewards countries for reducing their labor standards, destroying the environment, and providing easy access for corporate pillaging and land grabs."
-The senior director of policy and research for the Cicero Institute, noted corruption like this is common at multilateral institutions like the World Bank, "Multilateral institutions like the World Bank are particularly susceptible to such forces.
+The cancellation of the report led to a range of responses from academics and think tanks, with some claiming that its cancellation was overdue, and others arguing it was an overreaction.
+According to the progressive Oakland Institute "Even before the extent of the data manipulation came to light and destroyed any credibility of the DBR, the rankings had been built on a flawed premise that rewards countries for reducing their labor standards, destroying the environment, and providing easy access for corporate pillaging and land grabs."
+The director of policy and research for the Cicero Institute, noted that institutions like the World Bank are especially prone to corruption like this: "Multilateral institutions like the World Bank are particularly susceptible to such forces.
 Their structures ensure that each government gets a say, while no one government is held accountable.
 When Georgieva thanked a data manipulator for doing his “bit for multilateralism,” she was more right than she knew.
 Like many supposedly not-for-profit international organizations, the World Bank also found ways to peddle its influence.
 It began selling “Reimbursable Advisory Services” to countries that wanted to improve their ranking on the index."

 Others criticized the cancellation of the report.
 Professor Robert Lawson, Fullinwider Chair in Economic Freedom at Southern Methodist University described this decision as "throwing the baby out with the bathwater."
 According to Ian Vasquez, director for policy at the Cato Institute, a US-based libertarian think tank:"It was a serious mistake for the World Bank to discontinue the Doing Business report.
 It did so out of concerns about data irregularities for two years affecting four countries.
 Instead of instituting sensible, new measures on process and methodology as recommended by the firm that conducted an independent review for the World Bank, the bank chose to scrap the Doing Business report altogether.
 From the outside, it very much looks like the decade‐long campaign by critics of market‐oriented policies finally triumphed."